-Side Effects of Alcoholism: Mental, Physical, and Social – Consuming too much alcohol, whether on isolated occasions or consisted over time can take a serious toll on your mental and physical well-being – not to mention your social life, including interpersonal relationships, finances, and criminal record.
+Side Effects of Alcoholism: Mental, Physical, and Social – Consuming too much alcohol, whether on isolated occasions or consistently over time can take a serious toll on your mental and physical well-being – not to mention your social life, including interpersonal relationships, finances, and criminal record.

 The following is a comprehensive, but not an all-inclusive list of the possible adverse repercussions in all areas of life…